LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 help(MeDuSA_marker)
 ```
 ### 3. How to Include Other Cell Types as Covariates
-To address the confounding factors arising from other cell types, MeDuSA allows users to include these cell types as covariates.
-MeDuSA provides two ways to incorporate the other cell types in the model.
+MeDuSA offers two ways to incorporate other cell types as covariates to address confounding factors.

-- We recommend that users build the covariates matrix before running the deconvolution analysis, as this can help to save memory during the analysis.
+- To save memory during the deconvolution analysis, we recommend that users construct the covariates matrix before running the analysis.

 ```r
 # Load the data